Home

 About the Price Guide and Identifying Vehicles

 A vehicle that is still sealed in a mail away baggie from Hasbro will generally sell for more than a MLC, especially since some of these mail order pieces are rare variations.
-Prices for some vehicles beyond 2002 will eventually be added and will probably consist of only the most popular and more collectable releases.
+Prices for some vehicles beyond 2002 will eventually be added and will probably consist of only the most popular and more collectible releases.
 I would also like to add a section for foreign released versions of GI Joe and Cobra vehicles in the future.